daproclaima/pin_system_northbound_api/README.md

 ### How to install it?
 1. First, you need to have installed a docker machine on your computer.
 You can use Docker Engine or Orbstack.
 Then start the docker machine.
-To create and read the code, I used intelliJ.
-I use Insomnia to manually test the REST API.
+To create and read the code, debug the code, I used intelliJ.

 2. Decide what directory you want to download the code from the code repository, open your command line interface, go in the directory, and download the code with the following command in your command line interface: